ljvmiranda921/calamanCy/website/content/_index.markdown

 Its goal is to provide pipelines and datasets for core NLP tasks such as dependency parsing, morphological analysis, parts-of-speech tagging, and named entity recognition. calamanCy takes inspiration from other language-specific spaCy frameworks such as [DaCy](https://github.com/centre-for-humanities-computing/DaCy) (Danish) and [huSpaCy](https://github.com/huspacy/huspacy) (Hungarian).

-The name is based from _calamansi_, a citrus fruit native to the Philippines and used in traditional Filipino cuisine.
+The name is based on _calamansi_, a citrus fruit native to the Philippines and used in traditional Filipino cuisine.

 ## Running your first pipeline